Stress management: Stress in the workplace

 Cultural differences have also shown to have some major effects on stress coping problems.
 Eastern Asian employees may deal with certain work situations differently from how a Western North American employee would.
 In a study conducted in Malaysia, it was found that while the classification of workplace stress is similar between Malaysians and Western employees, the perception of workplace stress as well as the approaches to coping with stress were different.

 In order to manage stress in the workplace, employers can provide stress managing programs such as therapy, communication programs, and a more flexible work schedule.
 There have been many studies conducted demonstrating the benefits of mindfulness practices on subjective well-being and work outcomes.
 Productivity, organization, and performance increase, while burnout rates decrease.
+Individuals who received either low or high levels of support from their supervisors for stress management usually viewed the intervention positively.
+This perception was described in terms of the intervention either compensating for or complementing their work environment, depending on the level of support received.

-Medical environment
+Stress in the medical environment

 A study was done on the stress levels in general practitioners and hospital consultants in 1999.
 Over 500 medical employees participated in this study done by R.P Caplan.
 These results showed that 47% of the workers scored high on their questionnaire for high levels of stress.
 27% of the general practitioners even scored to be very depressed.
-These numbers came to a surprise to Dr. Caplan and it showed how alarming the large number of medical workers become stressed out because of their jobs.
 Managers stress levels were not as high as the actual practitioners themselves.
 An eye opening statistic showed that nearly 54% of workers suffered from anxiety while being in the hospital.
 Although this was a small sample size for hospitals around the world, Caplan feels this trend is probably fairly accurate across the majority of hospitals.